-Note: Increasing memory voltage may result in damage to the memory.
+Note: Increasing memory voltage may result in damage to the memory or reduce the useful life of the memory.

-→ CPU Voltage Control
+CPU Voltage Control

 Allows you to set the CPU voltage.
 Auto sets the CPU voltage as required.
 The adjustable range is dependent on the CPU being installed.
 (Default: Normal)